dnsimple/dnsimple-developer/content/v2/domains.markdown

 ### Example

-List all domains from the account `1010` that have name matching `"example"`:
+List all domains in the account `1010` that have name matching `"example"`:

     curl  -H 'Authorization: Bearer <token>' \
           -H 'Accept: application/json' \